TREEcg/specification/specs/2-traversing.md

 The `tree:GeospatiallyContainsRelation` is the relation than can be used to express all further members will be contained within a geospatial region defined by the WKT String in the `tree:value`.

-The `tree:path` MUST refer to a literal containing a WKT string, such as `geosparql:asWKT`.
+When using `tree:GeospatiallyContainsRelation`, the `tree:path` MUST refer to a literal containing a WKT string, such as `geosparql:asWKT`.

 ### Comparing time literals ### {#time}